 Getting Your Roof Ready for Winter

 Getting your roof ready for winter starts with a roof inspection.
 While you can inspect the roof yourself, having an experienced roofing contractor conduct a pre-winter review of your shingle roof will ensure that any potential problem area will be identified.
 They can then answer your questions and offer solutions that best fit your roof’s needs.

 Constant exposure to the elements affects each type of roofing material differently.
 On shingle roofs, we commonly see cracking, rotting, curling, peeling, blistering, and granule loss.
 Left untreated these shingle roofing issues can lead to roof leaks and structural damage.
 The flashing around chimneys, vents, skylights, and other extrusions can also be responsible for causing leaks if improperly sealed or if the sealant has broken down.
 Optimizing your roof before winter strikes can prevent winter roofing problems.

 Preventing Ice Dams

 When an inadequately insulated attic combines with snow and sub-freezing temperatures the result is often an ice dam.
-When there is warm air in the attic it will heat the underside of the roof, causing the underside of the snow pack to melt.
+When warm air is in the attic, it will heat the underside of the roof, causing the underside of the snowpack to melt.
 The runoff will cool and refreeze as it approaches the eaves and gutters causing the ice to back up or create massive icicles.
 Ensuring that your attic maintains a constant temperature through a combination of insulation and ventilation is key to preventing ice dams.

 Van Martin Roofing can help you optimize your roof for winter.
-Van Martin Roofing’s experienced professionals will provide you with piece of mind during the brutal Ohio winter, knowing that your roof is prepared for any weather coming its way.
+Van Martin Roofing’s experienced professionals will provide you with peace of mind during the brutal Ohio winter.
+You can rest easy knowing that your roof is prepared for any weather coming its’ way.